CitizenLense/Pilot/README.md

-FEATURES
+## FEATURES

 	- USSD Integration: Allows users to share feedback via USSD.
 	- Database: Uses PostgreSQL to store project details and user feedback.
-	- Sentiment Analysis: Leverages a fine-tuned DistilBERT model to analyze the sentiment of feedback.
+	- Sentiment Analysis: Leverages a fine-tuned DistilBERT model to analyze the feedback sentiment.
 	- Dynamic Menus: Provides a USSD menu where users select constituency, project, project state, and urgency.
 	- Webpage that displays aggregated sentiments for particular projects

-GETTING STARTED
+## GETTING STARTED
 Prerequisites

 Make sure you have the following installed: